Things New and Old

 The meaning of the word 'to justify' must be determined by its context.
 It does not always mean the divine act of declaring a guilty condemned dead alien sinner righteous by the imputation of Christ's righteousness.
 God justifying a condemned guilty sinner, and faith justifying a believer are two very distinct and different subjects!
 Context may require that the verb 'to justify' mean to demonstrate, to declare, to prove, to vindicate, etc. The resurrection of Christ justified and vindicated Him as indeed the Son of the eternal God, Romans 1:4, 1Tim 3:16.

 The biblical position is, "The just shall live by faith."
-The new school reformed position seems to be insisting, "By faith a condemned dead man shall be justified and live".
-Here, a simple statement declaring a fact has been entirely MIS-understood and turned into a statement making a conditional offer - that is, an offer of legal justification on the condition of faith!!!
+The new school's reformed position seems to be insisting, "By faith, a condemned dead man shall be justified and live".
+Here, a simple statement declaring a fact has been entirely MIS-understood and turned into a statement that makes a conditional offer - that is, an offer of legal justification on the condition of faith!!!
 It is a simple declaration of fact that 'the just shall live by faith' - i.e. the justified ones shall live by faith.
 Justification by God's free grace is the cause, and 'shall live by faith' is the effect.
 Legal Justification precedes the ability to live by faith.
 It is NOT - as most commonly understood by so many, 'by faith the condemned unrighteous shall be justified and live.'
-It is a puzzle how a plain straight forward statement of Scriptures can be read and understood in precisely the opposite manner.
+It is a puzzle how a plain straightforward statement of Scriptures can be read and understood in precisely the opposite manner.

-Another classic example - that repeated declaration "whoever believes has eternal/everlasting life" in the Scriptures.
+Another classic example is the repeated declaration "whoever believes has eternal/everlasting life" in the Scriptures.
 It is quite plain that this is a declarative statement of fact... declaring the simple and obvious fact that whoever believes HAS/ALREADY POSSESSES eternal life.
 It is a simple statement, declaring a certain plain fact about the believer.
-It is like a doctor saying, 'whoever breathes has life.'
-Now, NOBODY in his sound mind would understand the doctor's simple statement as meaning, "a dead man who will breathe shall have life."
-Yet nearly all in Christendom today understand a declarative statement of fact "whoever believes has eternal life" as a conditional statement of offer, meaning, as statement making a conditional offer, "whoever will believe shall receive eternal life."
+It is like a doctor saying, 'whosoever breathes has life.'
+Now, NOBODY in his sound mind would understand the doctor's simple statement as meaning, "A dead man who will breathe shall have life."
+Yet nearly all in Christendom today understand a declarative statement of fact "whoever believes has eternal life" as a conditional statement of an offer, meaning, as a statement that makes a conditional offer, "whoever will believe shall receive eternal life."
 Those dead in sin without eternal life CAN NEVER believe.
-Life must precedes the activity of life - in the physical realm as well as in the spiritual realm.
+Life must precede the activity of life - in the physical realm as well as in the spiritual realm.
 To claim otherwise is the height of folly, and irrationality.

 Failure to distinguish different aspects of Justification

-His faith (evidenced by obedience and works of righteousness) PRIOR to Gen 15:1-6 EVIDENCES beyond any shadow of doubt that Abraham was ALREADY a justified man by God when he left Ur.
+His faith (evidenced by obedience and works of righteousness) before Gen 15:1-6 PROVES beyond any shadow of a doubt that Abraham was ALREADY a justified man by God when he left Ur.
 So many 'reformed' people who insist that Abraham was justified before God in Gen 15:1-6 must necessarily imply that Abraham in Gen 12-14 was STILL an unjustified man, therefore STILL a condemned guilty sinner before God.
 What blasphemy and slanders against the venerable father of all those who believe!

-A believer's works and faith are EFFECTS and EVIDENCES of his justified state by God's free grace.
+A believer's works and faith are EFFECTS and MANIFESTATIONS of his justified state by God's free grace.
 They justify him EVIDENTIALLY - that's what James 2:24 declares.

 Conclusion